 To reach such targets, replacement heifers need to achieve a steady gain of approximately 0.75 kg/day from birth.
 Interruptions to performance over the calf-rearing period may offset such target weights being achieved.
 Therefore, adopting best practice calf rearing advice and protocols are of key importance over the next few vital weeks.

 Good colostrum management is the most important factor in calf health and survival.
-Despite highlighting the importance of colostrum management, many calves still fail to receive good quality, clean colostrum.
 Over the last 3-5 years, 70% of calves that presented for a post-mortem at regional veterinary laboratories, were found to have received either poor quality or insufficient quantities of colostrum.

 When feeding colostrum, it is essential that the 3-2-1 rule is adhered to.
 This includes providing the calf with at a minimum of 3 litres (or 5-6% of a calf’s birth weight), within 2 hours of birth, using colostrum from the cows first milking.
 This process should then be repeated 8 hours later, however it is important to note that by the second milking, the dam’s immunoglobulin content will have halved.

 Cleanliness of colostrum is a huge dictating factor, as the amount of dirt particles or contamination to the colostrum before entering the calf will limit the amount of immunity absorption available.
 Feeding pooled colostrum to calves is also not recommended as it can lead to major risk factors including increased disease risk and poor-quality colostrum entering the pool.

 With this in mind, it is essential to ensure that all utensils are sterile and that milking protocols and good colostrum harvesting hygiene are applied.